 Insertion – the lateral lip of the bicipital groove, usually fused with the tendon of teres major.

-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
+He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.

 *This site is undergoing significant changes.
 We are reformatting and expanding the posts to make them easier to read.
 The result will also be more accessible and will include more patterns with better self-care.
 In the meanwhile, there may be inconsistencies in formatting, content presentation, and readability.
 Until we get older posts updated, please excuse our mess.